Local Message-Passing for Discrete Graph Generation

 \subsection{Discrete Graph Diffusion}

-Discrete-state diffusion alters continuous denoising~\cite{sohl2015deep} by transitioning between noisy and denoised states as marginal probabilities across categorical distributions, adding noise to form $G_t = (X_t, E_t)$, where $t$ is the $t$-th diffusion timestep.
-This amounts to sampling each node and edge type from a categorical distribution, as defined by~\cite{vignac2022digress}:
+Discrete-state diffusion transitions between (de)noised states via marginal probabilities on categorical distributions.
+Contrary to continuous diffusion~\cite{sohl2015deep}, discrete diffusion adding noise to form $G_t = (X_t, E_t)$, where $t$ is the $t$-th diffusion timestep.
+This amounts to sampling each node and edge type from the categorical distribution~\cite{vignac2022digress}:

-where $\bar{M}$ is a transition matrix that defines the forward diffusion process.
-In practice, Eq.~\eqref{eq:forward_noising} enables the denoising backbone to be trained via cross-entropy loss on node and edge features for strong graph generation performance.
-Recent work integrated continuous flow-modeling into the discrete-space, enabling multimodal learning on sequences and discrete data~\cite{campbell2024generative}.
-In order for flow-modeling to operate directly on graph structure, DeFoG~\cite{qin2024defog} computes a transition dynamic via a rate matrix as follows:
+where $\bar{M}$ is the transition matrix for calculating the diffusion process.
+In practice, Eq.~\eqref{eq:forward_noising} enables a predictive encoder to learn a discrete diffusion process for strong graph generation performance.
+Recent work integrated continuous flow-modeling into the discrete-space, enabling multimodal learning on discrete sequences~\cite{campbell2024generative}.
+In order for flow-modeling to operate directly on graph structure, DeFoG~\cite{qin2024defog} computes transition dynamics from a rate matrix as follows:

 and analogously for the edge transitions, $\tilde{p}_{t+\Delta t \mid t}^{(ij)}\!\left(e_{t+\Delta t}^{(ij)} \mid G_t\right)$ where $\tilde{p}(\cdot)$ represent the probability of an edge existing between nodes $i$ and $j$ at time $t + \Delta t$.
-The rate matrix computation allows a decoupling of discrete denoising, demonstrating state-of-the-art performance when applying graph transformers as a denoising backbone.
-However, specialized message-passing architectures have demonstrated impressive capability for generative modeling of protein sequences~\cite{dauparas2022robust}, yet remains untested for structured learning within graph generation.
+The rate matrix computation allows a decoupling of discrete denoising, demonstrating state-of-the-art performance with transformer encoders.
+Although specialized message-passing demonstrate impressive capability for protein sequence modeling~\cite{dauparas2022robust}, it remains untested for structured learning in the graph generation task.